 Start with the essentials — current resident information, active care plans, medication charts, and contact details.
 Historical data can be archived and referenced later if needed.
 Trying to move everything at once is overwhelming and usually unnecessary.

 Most good digital platforms will help you with data import.
 They should provide templates and guidance on how to structure your information.
 If they don't, that's a red flag.
-A provider that's genuinely invested in your success will make this process as smooth as possible.

 Step 4: Train your team properly

 Training isn't a one-off event.
 It's an ongoing process that starts before go-live and continues well after.
-The best approach is layered:

 "The facilities that transition most successfully are the ones that treat their team as partners in the process, not just recipients of a new system."